KlausMu/esp32-fan-controller/README.md

 # ESP32 fan controller with MQTT support
 This project describes how to use an ESP32 microcontroller for controlling a 4 pin fan (pwm controlled fan).
 Main features are:
-* mode 1 (pwm mode): directly setting fan speed via pwm signal
+* mode 1 (fan mode or pwm mode): directly setting fan speed via pwm signal
-* mode 2 (temperature controller mode): fan speed automatically increases if temperature is getting close to or higher than target temperature.
+* mode 2 (climate mode or temperature controller mode): fan speed automatically increases if temperature is getting close to or higher than target temperature.
 Of course temperature can never get lower than air temperature of room.
 * measurement of fan speed via tacho signal
 * measurement of ambient values via BME280: temperature, humidity, pressure
 * support of MQTT